pilauria/Cybase/readme.md

 ## Description

-Cibase is a bicycle e-commerce marketplace app where you can buy bycicles.
+Cibase is a bicycle e-commerce app where you can buy bycicles.

 ## User Stories